Idaho Counseling License Requirements

 The steps to becoming a licensed counselor in Idaho vary depending on the type of counseling you wish to practice.
 In addition to LPCs and LCPCs, the major licensed counseling professions in Idaho include: licensed marriage and family therapists, school counselors, and substance abuse counselors.

-The Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists issues licenses for Licensed Marriage and Family Therapists (LMFTs).
-LMFTs must have a master’s degree in marriage and family therapy or a related field that is accredited by COAMFTE, CACREP, or that meets coursework guidelines.
-The degree must also have a practicum component.
-In Idaho, LMFTs work with individuals, couples, and families to evaluate and treat mental, cognitive, and emotional disorders related to marriage and family systems using therapeutic techniques.
+The Board also issues licenses for Associate Marriage and Family Therapists (MFTs) and MFTs.
+Associate MFTs and MFTs must have a master’s degree in marriage and family therapy or a related field that is accredited by the Commission on Accreditation for Marriage and Family Education (COAMFTE), the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), or that meets coursework guidelines.
+The degree must also have a practicum component that includes at least 300 hours of direct client contact.
+MFT applicants are also required to complete at least 3,000 hours of graduate or postgraduate supervised experience in marriage and family therapy.
+In Idaho, associate MFTs and MFTs work with individuals, couples, and families to evaluate and treat mental, cognitive, and emotional disorders related to marriage and family systems using therapeutic techniques.
+Associate MFTs must practice under the supervision of an MFT.
 LPCs and LCPCs are also permitted to provide marriage and family therapy provided they have sufficient training in this area of practice.
 To earn an LMFT license, follow these steps:

-- Apply to become a Registered Marriage and Family Therapy Intern to complete additional practicum training, if not completed as part of the degree.
+- Apply to become a Registered MFT Intern to complete additional practicum training, if not completed as part of the degree.

 For more about licensed marriage and family therapy careers, visit our LMFT career guide.

 In Idaho, school counselors develop and implement age-appropriate guidance, counseling, and career development programs for grades K-12.
-Aspiring school counselors in Idaho must apply for a Pupil Service Staff certificate through the Idaho State Department of Education.
+Aspiring school counselors in Idaho must apply for a Pupil Service Staff certificate through the Idaho State Department of Education (SDE).
 The certificate endorses the candidate to provide school counseling services for five years before renewal.
-The minimum educational requirement for Idaho school counselors is a state-approved school counseling master’s degree.
-Follow these steps to become a school counselor in this state:
+The minimum educational requirement for Idaho school counselors is a state-approved school counseling master’s degree that must include a 700-hour practicum, 525 of which must be in a K-12 setting with time spent in elementary, middle, and high school.
+Idaho LPCs, LCPCs, and licensed social workers are eligible to apply for a School Counselor-Basic license by submitting an official master’s degree transcript and a copy of a valid license issued by the applicable Idaho licensing body to the SDE.
+Otherwise, follow these steps to become a school counselor in this state:

 - Submit the institutional recommendation form.